predsci/PROF/mkdocs/docs/index.md

 ![covid19 Model](img/model_covid19.png)

+While we recommend utilizing the SIRH model for influenza and SEIRH for COVID-19, PROF is flexible and supports the fitting of either model to either pathogen.

 # Time-Dependent Force of Infection

 We use a smoothly varying two-value functional form to describe the time-dependent reproduction number: R(t) = &beta;(t)&gamma;, where &beta;(t) is the time-dependent transmission rate is &gamma; is the total recovery rate.